squer-solutions/micronaut-bfs/README.md

 ```

 ### Startup times
-Measuring startup times should be quite simple, as Micronaut, Spring Boot and Quarkus report startup times in the application log by default.
+Measuring startup times should be quite simple as well, as Micronaut, Spring Boot and Quarkus report startup times in the application log by default.
 So you could simply run your application and check the output for the log statement:
 ```shell
 ./gradlew clean run